 Expected Results

 After a single 5-minute session, most practitioners notice an immediate softening in the jaw, throat, and chest, a slower heart rate, and a marked drop in mental chatter.
 The afterglow tends to last 10 to 20 minutes.
 With daily practice over 2 to 4 weeks, people commonly report easier sleep onset, less reactivity to stress, fewer tension headaches, and a calmer baseline throughout the day.
-Bhramari is one of the few pranayamas that produces a felt shift on the very first try.
+Bhramari is one of the more reliable pranayamas for producing a felt shift on the first attempt — even people who report nothing from silent breathing usually notice the hum settling them within a round or two.

 Common Mistakes